top of page

 “I’m done writing my non-fiction book; what do I do now?”

-If you have already had your book professionally edited, the next step is to think about how you would like to publish your book.
+If you have already had your book professionally edited, the next step is to decide how you would like to publish it.
 You can choose one of four publishing routes.

 If you still need to edit your manuscript, consider hiring an editor to help you polish it up before publishing.